wxt-dev/wxt/docs/guide/essentials/config/build-mode.md

 ## Get Mode at Runtime

-You can access the current mode in your extension via `import.meta.env`:
+You can access the current mode in your extension using `import.meta.env.MODE`:

 ```ts
 switch (import.meta.env.MODE) {